omvaddi/StudySwap/README.md

 npm install
 npm create vite@latest
 ```
-When vite prompts, you keep the project name as vite-project and press enter
+When vite prompts you for the project name, keep it as vite-project and press enter

 Select React